Alvin05-maker/alx-low_level_programming/0x01-variables_if_else_while/README.md

-combination of two single digits
+combination of 3 single letters